leogmendoza/chip8-emulator/README.md

-Plan to start this weekend😁
+Plan to start this weekend, just needa do a lickle more research😁